-- c.) includes the name of a non owner of the firm. - d.) includes the name of a non CPA. - e.) states or implies educational, professional, or other licensing attainment or recognition for the firm or the owners not supported in fact.
-If the firm name includes a credential, evidence must be submitted with the firm renewal application.
-(Licensing Committee Minutes 12-13-2005.) - f.) implies that the firm has more than one licensee unless there are at least two licensees practicing in the firm. - g.) states or implies a limitation on the type of service offered by the firm, if the firm does not limit the practice to the type of service indicated in the firm name. - 3.
+- b.) states or implies the quality of services offered, pricing differentiations, expectations of outcomes or favorable results, or states or implies a special expertise or a geographic area of service that cannot be substantiated on a long term basis.
+Terms such as "solutions" are unable to be substantiated.
+(Licensing Committee Minutes 12-1-2005.)
+Key Advisors P.C. refers to the name of the original CPA Alexander Key.
+(Licensing Committee Minutes 07-6-2006.) - c.) states or implies educational, professional, or other licensing attainment or recognition for the firm or the owners not supported in fact.
+If the firm name includes a credential, evidence must be submitted with the firm initial/renewal application.
+(Licensing Committee Minutes 12-13-2005.) - d.) implies that the firm has more than one licensee unless there are at least two licensees practicing in the firm. - e.) states or implies a limitation on the type of service offered by the firm, if the firm does not limit the practice to the type of service indicated in the firm name. - f.)
+A "network firm name" or a firm name that includes the name of a CPA membership association will NOT be considered misleading if: - 1.
+A CPA membership association meets the other criteria of these Guidelines, is not misleading, and is included in the firm name; - 2.
+The membership association does NOT provide any services to the public but only to the membership; - 3.
+The affiliation is disclosed on letterhead, business cards, engagement documents, and any other public displays.
+The Board may require additional disclosure(s) to further inform the public when deemed appropriate. - 4.
+The name does not include an actual non-CPA person who is an owner or associated with the firm.
+(Board Meeting Minutes July 2007.)
+Network Firms should consult the AICPA Code of Professional Conduct, Section 100 Independence, Integrity, and Objectivity, specifically 101-17.
+(Board meeting minutes March 2011.) - 3.
 Additional Requirements Based on Legal Form of Ownership. - a.)
-The names of the legal form of business structure for the firm must conform to the Nebraska statutes authorizing the entity. - b.)
+The names of the legal form of business structure for the firm must conform to the Nebraska statutes authorizing the entity.
+Approve the name Consulting as a sole proprietor firm name.
+Previously, only the name of the CPA has been allowed for sole proprietor firm name.
+(Licensing Committee Minutes 2-2006.) - b.)
 The legal form of business structure for the firm must be a type of legal entity, the formation of which is authorized under Nebraska law.